 You get yourself one whole packed cup of dark brown sugar.
 Good start, right?
 Then you cook up the brown sugar with a friend.

 Those things swimming in there that look like hot dogs?
 That’s the butter.
 Two entire sticks.
-Paula Deen would be proud.
+Julia Child would be proud.

 While that’s boiling, you arrange the crackers in a lined jelly roll pan.
 The original recipe calls for saltines, but on advice from a trusted source, I used Club crackers.
 Because they are more buttery.
 And this recipe needs more butter.